-Internships are available in the following Museum departments: Administration, Curatorial, Development, Director’s Office, Education, External Affairs, Information Systems, Registrar/Exhibition Management, and Retail and Institutional Sales.
+Internships are available in the following Museum departments: Curatorial, Development, Education, External Affairs, Information Systems, Registrar, Exhibition Management, Retail and Institutional Sales, and Special Events.
 Interns participate in the day-to-day activities of these departments, in addition to working on specific projects.
 When considering whether or not to apply for an internship at the New Museum, please keep in mind that they are unpaid.

 All interested individuals eighteen years of age and older are eligible to apply for an internship.
 Qualifications vary for each intern, and some positions may require college or graduate training and/or professional experience.
 International candidates are encouraged to apply, but please note that we do not provide visas.

 Interns must submit an intern application form, two letters of recommendation from professors and/or previous employers as one PDF file.
 Letters of recommendation may also be sent separately.

 Download an application